SiLVR: Scalable Lidar-Visual Radiance Field Reconstruction with Uncertainty Quantification: Method

-By now, we have shown that the posterior can be approximated as a Gaussian distribution.
-The mean of the Gaussian $\hat{\theta}$ is the MAP estimate of the parameters $\theta$.
+Specifically, the mean of the Gaussian $\hat{\theta}$ is the MAP estimate of the parameters $\theta$.
 Here, the parameters $\theta$ that we are estimating are the perturbation field $\theta_P$ introduced in \secref{sec:perturbation}.
-Assuming that the NeRF reconstruction has converged to local minima after training, small perturbation should not make the reconstruction, and hence the MAP estimate of the perturbation field is $\mathbf{0}$ (no perturbation).
+Assuming that the NeRF reconstruction has converged to a local minima after training, a small perturbation should not cause the reconstruction to deteriorate, and hence the MAP estimate of the perturbation field is $\mathbf{0}$ (no perturbation).
 Then, the major computation needed is to determine the covariance, or the inverse of the Hessian.
 If we assume the prior is a zero-mean Gaussian $p(\theta)=\mathcal{N}(\theta;\mathbf{0},\gamma^2 \mathbf{I})$, then the full Hessian at the location of the MAP estimate is